wso2/docs-is/en/docs/learn/writing-a-web-service-client-for-authentication-and-user-admin-services.md

     user-mgt/remote-user-mgt/client.propeties` are correct with respect
     to your environment.
-If you have changed the private key in the identity server, import the public certificate of the identity server to truststore (`client-truststore.jks`) of the sample client in
+If you have changed the private key in the identity server, import the public certificate of the identity server to the truststore (`client-truststore.jks`) of the sample client in
     `<Samples_Home>/user-mgt/remote-user-mgt/src/main/resources/keystore`.